ONSdigital/sml-supporting-info/method-info/winsorisation/winsorisation.md

 The input dataframe comprises of rows of data that must include the following fields:

-* Reference - Any - a unique identifier, e.g Business Reporting Unit
+* Reference - String - a unique identifier, e.g Business Reporting Unit
 * Period - String - for example "YYYY" or "YYYYMM", the period to be Winsorised
-* Cell or Group - Numeric - a number representing a stratum (e.g Standard Industrial Classification)
+* Cell or Group - String - a string representing a stratum (e.g Standard Industrial Classification)
 * Target Variable - Numeric - the value to be treated
-* L-value - Numeric - a pre-calculated value closely associated with the data to be processed
+* L-value - Numeric - a parameter necessary for the method to run (pre-calculated and closely associated with the data to be processed)
 * Design Weight - Numeric - a supplied weight that reflects the sampling design
 * Calibration Factor - Numeric - Nulls allowed, a weight that maintains the